 If you identify a date field, be very careful that this field provides information across multiple systems and is a state of the mapped domain.
 Oftentimes, date fields are red flags that you have mistaken a system-specific field such as “entry date” for a more important field like “start date” or “discontinued date.”
 You should be extra wary of any column that requires the storage of a specific date or time.
 These fields generally signal that the information stored is most likely transactional in nature.

 Columns that you identify as numeric should be reviewed as well.
 Is this column storing a valid state on a record?
 We have seen many projects in which the designers have been tempted to map in fields such as account balances or sales figures.
 These numbers are subject to daily change and are best handled as part of a business intelligence (BI) solution.
-Master Data Services does not support simple math functions or consolidations, in an effort to dissuade users from storing inappropriate data.
+Master Data Services does not support simple math functions or consolidations, to dissuade users from storing inappropriate data.
 This does not mean all numbers should not be stored.
 MSRP, safety stock levels, standard terms, and credit limits are all valid information for MDS.
 When identifying numeric columns, you should log the precision, or number of decimal places, each column will require.
 While many systems may not limit this on the backend, the actual required precision should be easy to determine for the primary system owner.

 When mapping a source system to MDS, it may be advisable to create additional tables to store choices for certain fields.
 Some of these relationships are easy to see.
 If there is a foreign key relationship within the source system that displays options for one field to another, you should continue to preserve this relationship.
 For instance, if a customer has a relationship to an address table that stores addresses available to the customer, this relationship can be modeled in MDS.